The History of Maggs Bros.

 In the 1920's Maggs moved to Conduit Street, just off Bond Street

 The 1920’s and 1930’s were a golden era for book-collecting and during these years the firm handled some extraordinary material.
-They sold Napoleon’s letters to Josephine (to the French Government), dispersed the library of the Comte de Chambord (King Henri V of France), helped King Manuel form his great library, sold the papers of the Earls of Huntingdon en bloc to the Huntington Library of California and issued a catalogue containing six block-books bought by Robert Edward Hart of Blackburn, (“Hart purchased these spectacular 15th century books from Maggs just before the Second World War for £25,000, which he produced from a carpetbag in one-pound notes.
-They are now at Cambridge University Library.
+They sold Napoleon’s letters to Josephine (to the French Government), dispersed the library of the Comte de Chambord (King Henri V of France), helped King Manuel of Portugal form his great library, sold the papers of the Earls of Huntingdon en bloc to the Huntington Library of California and issued a catalogue containing the five block books bought by R.E.
+Hart of Blackburn.
+Hart purchased these spectacular 15th century books – in which text and illustration was printed entirely from woodblocks, as opposed to the more expensive movable type - from Maggs just before the Second World War for £25,000, which he produced from a carpetbag in one-pound notes.
+Maurice Ettinghausen wrote later that the method of payment took “two cashiers some time in counting”.
+The block books were left by Hart to Cambridge University Library, whereas much of his collection, manuscripts, printed books and historic coins is still at Blackburn Museum and Art Gallery.
 The collection of Napoleonica formed by Napoleon’s doctor, Vignali, and sold by Maggs in the early 1920’s, famously included a piece of Napoleon’s anatomy, described in the accompanying literature as a “tendon”, but which quite early on became known as his membrum virilis.
-We’re delighted to learn that more modern techniques have re-identified it as a tendon, but we doubt that the truth will change the story, any more than it did with the ghost of Berkeley Square.
+We’re delighted to learn that more modern analytic techniques have re-identified it as a tendon, but we doubt that the truth will change the story, any more than it did with the ghost of Berkeley Square.

 50 Berkeley Square